 What is misuse of the notification tool?

 Notifying genuine reviews that comply with our guidelines to get these reviews removed

-Re-notifying the same review, after it has already been assessed by our Compliance Team and found to meet our User Guidelines
+Re-notifying the same review, after it has already been investigated and found to meet our User Guidelines

 Flagging a competitor domain’s positive reviews